History Graduate Student Handbook

 The main purpose of the seminar is to provide students with the opportunity to compose a thesis chapter or a research project of thesis chapter quality and to have that work read and critiqued by fellow students, the seminar director, and their prospective thesis or comprehensive exam committee chair.
 In consultation with the History or Public History advisor, students are strongly encouraged to identify and approach the faculty members who could fulfill such roles prior to requesting authorization to enroll in the seminar (see below: Graduation Requirements).

 A grade of incomplete in the General Research Seminar might be allowed under very special circumstances, but any remaining work must be completed within six months.
-Thesis A cannot be started prior to completion of the seminar.
+For students on the thesis track, Thesis A cannot be started prior to completion of the seminar.

 Optional outside cognate or minor